dfelinto/blender-manual/manual/render/cycles/nodes/more.rst

 More information about the meaning of each type is in the :doc:`Light Paths </render/cycles/light_paths>` documentation.

-:guilabel:`Is Camera Ray output`
+Is Camera Ray output
    1.0 if shading is executed for a camera ray, 0.0 otherwise.
-:guilabel:`Is Shadow Ray output`
+Is Shadow Ray output
    1.0 if shading is executed for a shadow ray, 0.0 otherwise.
-:guilabel:`Is Diffuse Ray output`
+Is Diffuse Ray output
    1.0 if shading is executed for a diffuse ray, 0.0 otherwise.
-:guilabel:`Is Glossy Ray output`
+Is Glossy Ray output
    1.0 if shading is executed for a glossy ray, 0.0 otherwise.
-:guilabel:`Is Singular Ray output`
+Is Singular Ray output
    1.0 if shading is executed for a singular ray, 0.0 otherwise.
-:guilabel:`Is Reflection Ray output`
+Is Reflection Ray output
    1.0 if shading is executed for a reflection ray, 0.0 otherwise.
-:guilabel:`Is Transmission Ray output`
+Is Transmission Ray output
    1.0 if shading is executed for a transmission ray, 0.0 otherwise.
-:guilabel:`Ray Length output`
+Ray Length output
    Distance travelled by the light ray from the last bounce or camera.
-:guilabel:`Ray Depth output`
+Ray Depth output
    Returns the current light bounce.
-:guilabel:`Transparent Depth output`
+Transparent Depth output
    Returns the number of transparent surfaces passed through.